Texbio/qttabbar-win10-2023/README.md

 <img src="https://github.com/Texbio/qttabbar-win10-2023/assets/36513888/c53bdf97-c0c5-48cb-a738-f7a878989d84" width=17% height=17%>

-- If you do not see this that means .NET Framework 4.8 was not installed or that QTTabBar is not working with your system for some unknown reason
+- If you do not see this that means .NET Framework 4.8 was not installed or that QTTabBar is not working with your system for some unknown reason.
+Try reinstalling QTTabBar and .NET Framework 4.8.

 ### 3.